 While a five percent increase may not seem like much, consider that the rate globally has remained essentially flat during that same time.
 No other region on Earth shows a trend of potential long-term change.

 When averaged over the entire Arctic Ocean, the increase in the rate of absorbed solar radiation is about 10 Watts per square meter.
-This is equivalent to an extra 10-watt light bulb shining continuously over every 10.76 square feet of Arctic Ocean for the entire summer.
+This is equivalent to an extra 10-watt light bulb shining continuously over every 10.76 square feet of the Arctic Ocean for the entire summer.

 Regionally, the increase is even greater, Loeb said.
 Areas such as the Beaufort Sea, which has experienced some of the most pronounced decreases in sea-ice coverage, show a 50 watts per square meter increase in the rate of absorbed solar radiation.